nikoleinonen/per-monitor-taskbar/README.md

 The `-G` name must match your installed Visual Studio version (for example **Visual Studio 17 2022** for VS 2022).
 If unsure, run `cmake -G` to list generators.

 The binary is placed at `build/Release/per-monitor-taskbar.exe`.

-Feel free to make a shortcut to your desktop or what ever to this .exe to have an easy access.

 ## Usage